Hiring an Attorney

 I can't tell you how many times I've answered the phone, and the first words out of someone's mouth are: "How much would you charge me to do this?"

-I always say the same thing to them say you're asking the wrong question you need to be asking me what I can do for you.
+I always say the same thing to them: you're asking the wrong question.
+You need to be asking me what I can do for you.

-- Don't assume just because someone has a law degree that they know what they're doing.
+- Don't assume that just because someone has a law degree, they know what they are doing.

-- Don't assume that just because someone has a law degree that they have the experience they need for your case.
+- Don't assume that just because someone has a law degree, they have the experience needed for your case.

-- Don't assume that just because someone has been doing this for years that they know what they're doing.
+- Don't assume that just because someone has been doing this for years, they know what they are doing.

-- You need to be asking them how they're gonna handle your case.
+- You need to ask how they're going to handle your case.

-- You need to be asking them how they're going to defend you.
+- You need to ask how they're going to defend you.

 - You need to ask them what issues they are going to look into.

-- You need to ask what motions they're gonna file in your case.
+- You need to ask what motions they're going to file in your case.

 - How many cases like this have you handled?